CEA-MetroCarac/SWAXSanalysis/README.md

 - Azimuthal angle range is behaving weirdly when 0 is not in the range
 - 2 param intensity is still a bit of a work in progress but should work as long as you do not use it with the batch option enabled
-- While processing something in the `data processing` tab, the windows stops responding but everything it is still processing.
+- While processing something in the `data processing` tab, the windows stops responding but everything is still processing.

 ## Prospects